-In your second year, you'll focus on developing the practical skills you need as a gestalt counsellor, putting what you learn into practice by conducting 100 hours of supervised counselling.
+In your second year, you'll focus on developing the practical skills you need as a humanistic counsellor, putting what you learn into practice by conducting 100 hours of supervised counselling.
 You'll also learn about mental health issues and develop skills you need to work with different types of clients.

 When you complete the course, you could top up your diploma to a Bachelor's degree.
-You could also work as a gestalt counsellor in areas such as education, the police service, the prison service and the voluntary sector.
+You could also work as a humanistic counsellor in areas such as education, the police service, the prison service and the voluntary sector.